Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 \subsection{Differentials in the arc resolution spectral sequence}

 The goal of this subsection is to compute many of the differentials in the arc resolution spectral sequence.
-This calculation will be used in the subsequent two subsections to prove secondary representation stability in dimension $2$ and an improved representation stability range in higher dimensions.
+This calculation will be used in the subsequent two subsections to prove secondary representation stability for manifolds of dimension $2$ and an improved representation stability range for higher dimensional manifolds.
+We begin by comparing the geometric realization spectral sequence to a double complex spectral sequence.

+In this subsection, the symbol $C_i(X)$ will denote the $i$-dimensional singular chains on a space $X$, as opposed to the configuration space of $i$ unordered points.
+Let $\partial:C_i(X) \m C_{i-1}(X)$ denote the usual boundary operator.
+Due to the abundance of the letter ``$d$'' in this subsection, we will denote maps on singular chains induced by face maps in the arc resolution by $f_i$.
+The differential $d^1$ of the arc resolution spectral sequence is given by the alternating sum of the maps in homology induced by the face maps.
+We will denote the map on singular chains given by the alternating sum of the face maps by $d^1$ as well.
+See Bendersky--Gitler \cite[Proof of Proposition 1.2]{BenderskyGitler} for a proof of the following.

+\begin{proposition} Let $A_\bullet$ be a semi-simplicial space.
+Beginning on the $E^1$ pages, the geometric realization spectral sequence agrees with the spectral sequence for the double complex $C_*(A_\bullet)$ that has $d^0$ differential induced by $\partial$ and $d^1$ induced by the alternating sum of the face maps. \end{proposition}